 Ten Years On… FashionCapital Talks to the Founder of Marlafiji

-High quality handbag brand Marlafiji is currently celebrating its tenth year in business, founder, former International model, Marla Singh Walton took time out to talk to FashionCapital about her business, adapting during Covid-19 and the launch of her new jewellery range…
+High quality handbag brand Marlafiji is currently celebrating its tenth year in business, founder, former International model, Marla Singh Walton has grown the business with her husband Rick, here she takes time out to talk to FashionCapital about the brand, adapting during Covid-19 and the launch of her new jewellery range…

 FC: Each bag is inspired by someone you have met – can you tell us a bit more about the concept?

 Marla: The first handbag was designed for my Mum who had problems with her shoulders, so she pretty much explained what she wanted: small bag, long shoulder straps etc. So I named the first bag after her.
 I then thought about the good friends I had met over the years and how their personal style would inspire the design of a bag.
 I began to name each bag after a friend and so began the concept.
 As time progressed we started to get requests for certain styles / details from friends and customers so this personal ‘naming’ touch continued.